esrrhs/hookso/README_EN.md

 4
 ```
 Other triggerp parameters are the same as trigger, so I won’t repeat them
-* Example 19: Obtain the libtest function address of libtest.so through other methods (such as gdb), and modify it to jump to libtestnew of libtestnew
+* Example 19: Obtain the libtest function address of libtest.so through other methods (such as gdb), and modify it to jump to libtestnew of libtestnew.so
 ```
 # gdb -p 11234 -ex "p (long)libtest" --batch | grep "$1 = "| awk'{print $3}'
 4196064